-I thought I would start out the Trim Your Grocery Bill series by informing you of some of the tactics grocery stores use to entice you to spend more.
+Did you know that grocery stores have some super sneaky tactics that they use to entice you to spend more?
 Now, these tactics are great for their business and actually quite smart, but not so good for those of us who would like to decrease our grocery bill!

 Here are 5 sneaky ways grocery stores get you to spend more:

-Free Samples – One word…Costco.
-Free samples are down almost every aisle in Costco!
+One word…Costco.
+Free samples are down almost every aisle at Costco.
 Combining the smell and taste of these samples, they’ve pretty much got you.
 Those tasty treats will be haunting you even if you don’t purchase them at that moment.
 You might see them on sale somewhere and suddenly you’re off to the store.
-Costco isn’t the only grocery store I seen free samples at though, they just stand out in my mind.
+Costco isn’t the only grocery store I’ve seen free samples at though, Costco just stands out in my mind.
 My advice?
-Don’t buy, just consider them a nice snack or perk for shopping. (unless of course, you had intended on buying that product anyways!)
+Don’t buy, just consider them a nice snack or perk for shopping.
+(Unless of course, you had intended on buying that product anyways!)

-End Caps, Clearance Bins and Checkout Stands – End caps are the shelves at the end of every aisle.
-You’ll find new items on “special” that the manager would like to bring your attention to on these shelves and are more often than not profit the store and not you, the consumer.
+End caps are the shelves at the end of every aisle.
+You’ll find new items on “special” that the manager would like to bring your attention to on these shelves and are more often than not, profit the store, and not you, the consumer.

 Checkout stands have high-profit impulse items like chocolate bars, gum and magazines placed around and near them.
 While we wait our turn in the checkout line, the store has a captive audience and know if they place as many different products into this area as possible, they’ll earn a large amount on impulse sales.